 - 96. Where a pair of doors is utilized, at least one of the doors shall provide a clear, unobstructed opening width of 32 inches with the leaf positioned at an angle of 90 degrees from its closed position.
 (1133B.2.3.1) - 97.
 When an automatic or power assisted door operator is utilized to operate a pair of doors, at least one of the doors shall provide a clear, unobstructed opening width of 32 inches with the door positioned at an angle of 90 degrees from its closed position.
 Automatic doors shall comply with BHMA A156.10 or BHMA A156.19.
-(1133B.2.3.2) - Minimum maneuvering clearances at doors shall be as shown in Figure 11B-26A & 11B-26B.
+(1133B.2.3.2) - 98.
+Minimum maneuvering clearances at doors shall be as shown in Figure 11B-26A, 11B-26B, & 11B-26C.
 The floor or ground area within the required clearances shall be level and clear.
 (1133B.2.4.2) - 99.
 There shall be a level and clear floor or landing on each side of a door.
 The level area shall have a length in the direction of door swing of at least 60 inches and the length opposite the direction of door swing of 48 inches as measured at right angles to the plane of the door in the closed position.
-Where the plane of the doorway is offset or located in an alcove a distance more than 8 inches measured from the plane of the doorway to the face of the wall, the door shall be provided with 60 inches maneuvering clearance for front approach.